upb-uc4/hlf-network/README.md

 ## Starting the network

 To start the network execute `./startNetwork.sh`.
 Check the status of your network with `kubectl get all -n hlf-production-network` or in the browser dashboard `minikube dashboard`.
 The latter allows you to easily log into the pods and read the logs (make sure you select the hlf-production-network workspace).
-You can delete everything and restart the network using `./restartNetwork`.
+You can delete everything and restart the network directly using `./restartNetwork.sh`.
 Use the `-d` flag to activate debug output.

-Currently, in order to install chaincode on the channel, execute
+Currently, chaincode can be installed on the channel by executing the script ```./installChaincode.sh```.

 To reset the network, execute `./deleteNetwork.sh`.
-You can stop minicube with `minikube stop` if desired.
+You can stop minikube using the command `minikube stop`, if desired.

 ## Network

-The initial topology of the operations guide implements the most interesting use cases of hyperledger fabric besides multiple orderers.
+The initial network topology suggested by the [operations guide](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html) implements the most interesting use cases of hyperledger fabric besides multiple orderers.
 ![Network Topology](https://hyperledger-fabric-ca.readthedocs.io/en/latest/_images/network_topology.png)
 There are three organizations, one providing the orderer service and two hosting two peers each on a shared channel.
 We deploy an external TLS CA which provides TLS certificates for all containers.
 We freshly generate and distribute all certificates for this.